atlasgong/InvisibleItemFrames/README.md

 1. Download the plugin JAR here.
 2. Drop the plugin JAR into your `plugins/` folder.
 3. Restart your server.
-4. Craft your frames :)
+4. Craft your item frames :)

 ## Contributing